Timon14kraan/Project-Proces-and-Safety/src/Flowchart.md

 ->no;
     :Go back to home position;
     :Grab ring;
-    :place ring on top of the bolt;
+    :Place ring on top of the bolt;
 if (ring misplaced?) then (yes)
     #pink: error;
     kill
 endif
 ->no;
     :Go back to home position;
+    :Grab nut;
+    :Place nut in the nut fastener;
+if (nut misplace?) then (yes)
+    #pink: error;
+    kill
+endif
+->no;
+    :Go back to home position;
+    :Grab plunger;
+    :Place plunger through the nut;
+if (plunger misplaced?) then (yes)
+    #pink: error;
+    kill
+endif
+    :Go back to home position;
     :Grab the middle part by the hexagon;
     :Place middle part on top of the cap;
-repeat :rotate fastener 2 times;
+repeat :rotate fastener 360 degrees;
 repeat while (rotated 2 times?) is (no)
 ->yes;
+    :lift the middle part out of the cap fastener;
+    :Go back to home position;
+    :Rotate middle part 180 degrees in the x-axis;
+    :Place middle part on top of the bolt fastener;
+repeat :rotate fastener 360 degrees;
+repeat while (rotated 5 times?) is (no)
+->yes;
-    :lift the middle part out of the fastener;
+    :lift the middle part out of the bolt fastener;
+    :Go back to home position;
+    :Rotate middle part -90 degrees in the x-axis;
+    :Place middle part in the
 stop